Turkish lira caps historic week with big lift from Erdogan government | Business

 Turkish lira caps historic week with big lift from Erdogan government

-Turkey's lira was on track for its strongest week on record on Friday, having spiked more than 50% with the support of billions of dollars of state-backed market interventions and a promise that the government would cover FX losses on certain deposits.
-Turks did not sell dollars on Monday and Tuesday, according to official data that suggested they had played little role in the sharpest market gains.
+But data from the BDDK banking watchdog showed that, after heavy accumulation of dollars last week, Turkish individual depositors held $163.7 billion of hard currencies on Tuesday - virtually unchanged from Monday and Friday, when the total was $163.8 billion.
+Instead, the lira got a big boost from what traders and economists called backdoor dollar sales by state banks, supported by the central bank.

-Turkey's lira was on track for its strongest week on record on Friday, having spiked more than 50% with the support of billions of dollars of state-backed market interventions and a promise that the government would cover FX losses on certain deposits.
+Turkey's lira closed out its strongest week on record on Friday, spiking more than 50% with the support of billions of dollars of state-backed market interventions and a promise that the government would cover FX losses on certain deposits.

 Turks did not sell dollars on Monday and Tuesday, according to official data that suggested they had played little role in the sharpest market gains.
 The state interventions, meanwhile, cost the central bank more than $8 billion this week, according to traders' calculations.
-After four red-hot days, the lira cooled 3% to 11.8 versus the dollar at 1351 GMT.
+The currency gained for five straight days and touched mid-November levels; it stood at 10.7 versus the dollar at 1919 GMT.

-The anti-dollarisation plan prompted Turks to convert some $900 million worth of hard currencies into lira, according to Finance Minister Nureddin Nebati.
+In an interview with broadcaster AHaber, Erdogan said Turks showed confidence in the local currency and lira deposits increased by 23.8 billion lira after the anti-dollarisation plan announcement.
 But data from the BDDK banking watchdog showed that, after heavy accumulation of dollars last week, Turkish individual depositors held $163.7 billion of hard currencies on Tuesday - virtually unchanged from Monday and Friday, when the total was $163.8 billion.

-The lira instead got a big boost from what traders and economists called backdoor dollar sales by state banks, supported by the central bank.
-In the first three days of the week alone, the central bank's net foreign reserves dropped by $8.5 billion, according to the calculations of three bankers who spoke to Reuters.
+Instead, the lira got a big boost from what traders and economists called backdoor dollar sales by state banks, supported by the central bank.
+In the first three days of this week alone, the central bank's net foreign reserves dropped by $8.5 billion, according to the calculations of three bankers who spoke to Reuters.
 The drop totalled nearly $18 billion in December, they said.

-"We suspect positioning and stealth intervention will continue to dominate the price action," said Win Thin at Brown Brothers Harriman.
+"We suspect positioning and stealth intervention will continue to dominate the price action," said Win Thin, global head of currency strategy at Brown Brothers Harriman.
 "Even if the lira stabilizes, there are still strong inflationary impulses in the economy that will continue to erode the value of any local currency holdings."
-After Reuters reported progress in talks over possible currency swap lines with Azerbaijan and the United Arab Emirates, governor Sahap Kavcioglu said Turkey's central bank could sign two currency swap deals within two weeks.
+After Reuters reported progress in talks over possible currency swap lines with Azerbaijan and the United Arab Emirates, Turkey's central bank governor, Sahap Kavcioglu, said the bank could sign two currency swap deals within two weeks.

 'USING ALL INSTRUMENTS' Citing four sources familiar with the operations, including a senior Turkish official, Reuters reported on Thursday that state banks heavily sold dollars earlier this week on the heels of Erdogan's announcement.